RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 ## Razor Files
 You can also use 'loose Razor Files' in the designated folder, which means you can use `.cshtml` Razor Pages with this server with single file functionality.
 There is support for Layout pages, ViewStart, ViewImport, partials etc.

-But there's no support for:
+But there are a few things that don't work:

 * No compiled Source Code files (.cs)
 * No external Package/Assembly loading

 ### Razor Limitations
-Razor Pages served are limited to **self-contained single file Pages** as no code outside of a Page can be compiled at runtime, or even reference an exeternal package/assembly that isn't installed in the actually server's start folder.
+Razor Pages served are limited to **self-contained single file Pages** as no code outside of a Page can be compiled at runtime, and Pages can't reference external packages/assemblies that aren't explicitly installed in the install folder of this package.

 **Essentially you're limited to using just the built-in .NET Framework/Core ASP.NET features.**

 The goal of this tool isn't to provide the full Razor Pages environment here - if that's what you need build a proper ASP.NET Core Web application.
 Rather it's meant to provide just **slightly enhanced static page like behavior** for otherwise mostly static Web functionality.
+This allows for things like Cookie and Authentication validations, looking up files on disk, checking versions etc. but is not well suited to building complex application UI logic.

-Also keep in mind this is meant as a generic **local** server and although you can in theory be hosted on a Web site, the primary use case for this library is local hosting either for testing or for integration into local (desktop) applications that might require visual HTML content.
+Also keep in mind this is meant as a generic **local** server and although you can in theory host it on a Web site, the primary use case for this library is local hosting either for testing or local development of static content like testing SPA apps, or other libraries,  or for integration into local (desktop) applications that might require visual HTML content.

-More might be possible in this generic server, but currently that has not been explored.
+More might be possible in this generic server, but currently that has not been explored as it's beyond the use case as a local dev Web server.
 If that's of interest to you or you want to contribute, please file an issue to discuss and explore the use cases and what might be possible.
 As it stands for now, Razor functionality is kind of a **gimmicky, limited use scenario** that works for basic use cases.